dustin-ruetz/web-devdeps/README.md

 # Simulate a dry-run release in the CI/CD context.
 npm run github/release

-# Simulate the full suite of validation checks in the CI/CD context.
+# Simulate the full validation suite running in the CI/CD context.
 npm run github/validate
 ```